guinmoon/LLMFarm/README.md

 Models must be quantized by [ggml](https://github.com/ggerganov/ggml) after [#154](https://github.com/ggerganov/ggml/pull/154).
 LLMFarm work in sandbox mode and put added models to the "models" directory.
+You can find answers to some questions in the [FAQ section](https://github.com/guinmoon/LLMFarm/wiki/FAQ).

 ## Inference options
 When creating a chat, a JSON file is generated in which you can specify additional inference options.
 The chat files are located in the "chats" directory.
 You can see all inference options [here](/inference_options.md).